thisisamardeep/portfolio/_posts/2022-06-17-queues_cpp.md

 comments: false
 ---

 Queue is First in First out.
-Queue elements are pushed in the back of the queue an rttttth tht tttttttttttttttttttttttttttttttttttt tyyyb tyuu rtryre rrrryeeytreeee
-Queue is First in First out Queue elements are pushed in the back of the queue an
+Queue elements are pushed in the back of the queue and come out from front of the queue.
+Removal of elements is from the Front Adding of elements is from the back of the Queue. cpp we can access elements from the back of the Queue or front of the Queue.

 ```cpp
 #include "vector"